Doug Ferguson (ice hockey)

-Douglas R. Ferguson was a Canadian ice hockey Center who was a two-time All-American for Cornell and helped the team win its first NCAA Championship.
+Douglas R. Ferguson (born May 9, 1943) was a Canadian ice hockey Center who was a two-time All-American for Cornell and helped the team win its first NCAA Championship.

 Career

 Ferguson was a prominent junior player for the Melville Millionaires, along his twin brother Dave, in 1963.
 That summer, Ned Harkness had become the new head coach for Cornell and sought to build a program that could win an national title.
 He sold his vision to the Ferguson brothers and the pair, with younger brother Bob, all became members of Harkness' first recruiting class for the Big Red.
 Harkness had already won a championship with RPI in 1954 and there was hope he could replicate that success in Ithaca.
 Doug, as most players did, sat out his freshman season due to the then-NCAA regulations limiting students to 3 years of varsity play.
 When he debuted for the team as a sophomore alongside his siblings the program saw an immediate improvement.
 Doug led the Big Red in scoring, finishing tied for 5th in the nation with 55 points, and Cornell went from a middling 12–10 to a respectable 19–7.
 The Big Red fell in the team's first ever postseason game, losing 3–4 to Brown in overtime, but Ferguson and the Big Red had only just introduced themselves.

 Doug was named team co-captain as a junior and led the Big Red to a stellar season.
 Ferguson led not only the team but the entire nation in scoring, scoring 71 points and setting a program record with 37 goals (still a Cornell record as of 2020).
 While Ferguson was named as an All-American and to the All-ECAC First Team, Cornell finished third in ECAC Hockey and the team sought its first conference championship in over 50 years.
 After obliterating Boston College in the quarterfinals, Cornell shocked Boston University with an 8–1 drubbing in the semifinal.
 The team wasn't able to overcome Clarkson for the championship, but the 2nd-place finish garnered Cornell an invitation to the 1966 NCAA Tournament.
 Unfortunately, due to an ongoing argument between the NCAA and the Ivy League over player eligibility, Cornell had to decline the invitation as well as their first appearance in a national tournament.